michalludynia/notificator/README.md

 This is the assumption made by me that in serious project messages will come from some external sources (microservice, database etc).
 To not complicate implementation and be able to spent more time on notificator component, I've introduced the easiest form of messages storage - in memory.

-#### Synchrounus queue (trade-off - time limit)
+#### Synchronous queue (trade-off - time limit)
 Due to time limitations the synchronous symfony messenger transport is being used for handling commands and events.
-Normally, the asynchrounus transport should be used with some background workers or external message queue like RabbitMQ or Amazon SQS to gain better resistance and improve performance.
+Normally, the asynchronous transport should be used with some background workers or external message queue like RabbitMQ or Amazon SQS to gain better resistance and improve performance.
 Currently, if sending the message to one of recipient will fail, the others also fails.

 #### In-file logs (trade-off - time limit)
-Currently all the application logs are stored in var/log directory and are not forwared anywhere.
+Currently all the application logs are stored in var/log directory and are not forward anywhere.
 Normally some log tool should be used to handle them and provide reliable observability of the service.